 (The Bears at least made one return trip to the Super Bowl,

 while the Redskins have had only 5 playoff years since then).

 I have to agree with the Bleacher Report.
 Both teams had great defenses (although the Bears may have had one of the best defenses of all time), but the Redskins also had one of the most explosive offensive machines.

 It was a fun season to watch.
 I will always remember Week 10 against the Houston Oilers (7-1) in what was billed as a Super Bowl preview.
-The Oilers tied the game with 1:42 left and then recovered Brian Mitchell’s fumble of the kickoff return at the 23 yard.
-I was driving when Ian Howfield lined up to kick a 33-yard field goal for when and then heard Sonny Jurgenson exclaim “God must have the Redskins in the pool this week” as the kick was wide.
+The Oilers tied the game with 1:42 left and then recovered Brian Mitchell’s fumble the kickoff return at the 23 yard.
+I was driving and listening on the radio when Ian Howfield lined up to kick a 33-yard field goal and then I heard Sonny Jurgenson exclaim “God must have the Redskins in the pool this week” as the kick was wide.
 I got home in time to see the Redskins win in overtime and remain unbeaten.

 This team was the culmination of Joe Gibbs masterwork.

 - being second in passer rating and touchdowns;

 - leading the NFL in yards per pass-completion; and

 - throwing 14 TDs of 25 yards or more, most in the NFL.

 Rypien was well-served by his incredible “posse” of receivers – Hall of Famer Art Monk, Gary Clark and Ricky Sanders who combined for more than 3,000 yards receiving.